 The extent of the gap is influenced by a number of sources.
 First, the poverty lines for the EUROMOD disposable income are slightly lower in comparison with the poverty line calculated on the basis of the SILC disposable income.
-This is due to the fact that the medians differ (equivalized median income of €16,535 in EUROMOD 2005 versus €17,233 on the basis of SILC).
-The lower median value in EUROMOD leads to lower poverty lines (expressed as 60% of this median equivalent income, i.e. €9,921 in EUROMOD versus €10,340 on the basis of SILC), and thus possibly to lower percentage of poverty according to these thresholds.
+This is due to the fact that the medians differ (equivalized median income of €18,776 in EUROMOD 2007 versus €19,981 on the basis of SILC).
+The lower median value in EUROMOD leads to lower poverty lines (expressed as

+60% of this median equivalent income, i.e. €11,266 in EUROMOD versus €11,988 on the basis of SILC), and thus possibly to lower percentage of poverty according to these thresholds.

 Secondly, as presented in the figures on income inequality (cfr.
-Table 75), net disposable incomes are overestimated in the lower regions of the income distribution, while underestimated in the higher half of the income distribution.
+Table 78), net disposable incomes are overestimated in the lower regions of the income distribution, while underestimated in the higher half of the income distribution.
 This has a direct impact on the number of individuals below the 60%-median income.
 The combined effect of a lower poverty line and higher net disposable incomes in deciles 1 and 2 in EUROMOD when compared to SILC has a strong influence on the discrepancy between both poverty figures.

-Table 73 shows that the estimated discrepancy between the poverty figures from EUROMOD incomes and from SILC incomes is not entirely evenly distributed over the age categories.
-For working age individuals and young children the discrepancy is significantly higher than for the youngsters and for the elderly.
+Table 77shows that the estimated discrepancy between the poverty figures from EUROMOD incomes and from SILC incomes is not entirely evenly distributed over the age categories.
+For children and young adults there is a severe underestimation of poverty relative to the SILC figures up to 23%, while in EUROMOD poverty among the older working age cohorts and pensioners deviates only with 12%.

-Table 74.
-EUROMOD validation: poverty rates by age groups, [2005-2008]
+Table 77.
+EUROMOD validation: poverty rates by age groups, [2007-2010]